Blessing is a beautiful word with many layers. Let’s look at a few Biblical examples to help us understand better what blessing is.

 Being blessed by God is everlasting

 And these are blessings that, unlike material blessings, are lasting beyond life on earth and not dependent on our circumstances.
-Paul writes about all these spiritual blessings in Ephesians chapter one.
+Paul writes about all these spiritual blessings in Ephesians 1.
 How God chose us from the beginning, that we were adopted into the family of God, that we received forgiveness of sins, and so on.

 Blessing in church